wreesman/wreesman/README.md

 - Industrial organization

 ## Current projects
-- RA for Clemson Economic Trends website and blog
 - Graduate instructor of record for ECON-3100
-- Ongoing research into the relationship between trade policy and sustainability of tacit collusion via multimarket contact
+- Ongoing research into the relationship between trade policy and sustainability of tacit collusion via multimarket contact; economic determinants of economic integration agreements

 <!--